DavidPerelroizen/P10/readme.md

  # SOFTDESK app

-The Softdesk app aims at helping a community of users to .
+The SOFTDESK app is a back-end solution aiming at helping users to manage projects and their dependencies (issues, comments, contributions, etc…).

+Based on DJANGO REST FRAMEWORK, this app provides a collection of endpoints that the users would be able to access to from different devices and apps.

+This app should be secured so that only authenticated users with the right permissions could use it.

 ## Installation